 R. L. B.

 I asked her about John 1:1-3 where the Scripture clearly says "and the Word was God."
 She quickly replied, as she had been taught by her organization, that the correct translation of this verse is "and the word was a god," Jesus was a lesser "god" not the one true God Jehovah.
-The reason for this translation is there is no article in the Greek before the word "God."
+She stated that the reason for this translation is that there is no article in the Greek before the word "God."

 I asked her if that meant that wherever the Greek word for "God" appears without the definite article (I.e., "the God") it should always be translated "a god" meaning a lesser, created, being, not the true Almighty God?
 She agreed that this would be true.

 At that point I briefly excused myself to fetch my copy of the Westcott and Hort edition of the Greek New Testament.
 We then looked at several verses in John chapter one where the word "God" (Greek "theos") occurs (sometimes with, and sometimes without the definite article).

 "There was a man sent from theos (God) whose name was John."
 (John 1:6)